jupyter-book/jupyter-book/docs/start/overview.md

 {doc}`../customize/config`.
 ```

-### Table of Contents
+### Table of contents

-Jupyter Book uses your Table of Contents to define the structure of your book.
+Jupyter Book uses your table of contents to define the structure of your book.
 For example, your chapters, sub-chapters, etc.

-The Table of Contents lives at this location:
+The table of contents lives at this location:

 ```bash
 mybookname/